modeckimellett/bedrock/src/site/markdown/image-rendering.md

 	    title="Second Image"
 	    xtype="html5smartimage" />

 The following URLs can be used to access the default and named images for a given component.
-The corresponding CQ library component (i.e. node) decorator method names are listed as well.
+The corresponding Bedrock component (i.e. node) decorator method names are listed as well.

 URL                                                                | Image Name        | Width | Method Name
 :------------------------------------------------------------------|:------------------|:------|:-----------